-- Ask your hearing care professional for more information on the range of our wireless accessories. - For use of wireless functionality, only use supported wireless accessories.
-For further guidance regarding pairing etc., please refer to the user guide of the relevant wireless accessory.
+- Ask your hearing care professional for more information on the range of our wireless accessories - For use of wireless functionality, only use supported wireless accessories.
+For further quidance regarding e.g. pairing, please refer to the user quide of the relevant wireless accessory.